 When my father cooked, the kitchen almost always ended up smelling like cinnamon.
 He bought huge containers of it and used it liberally, in foods no one else would have dreamed of putting it in, and in such enormous amounts that you shuddered to taste the final product.
 Against all logic, it always ended up delicious, and the smell of cinnamon can bring him close to me like nothing else.

 Like his spaghetti.
-When it comes to spaghetti we Barbours have always lived large — consuming massive quantities of pasta heaped on the plate, covered with my Dad’s rich meat sauce and topped with freshly grated imported Parmesan.
+When it comes to spaghetti we Barbours have always lived large — consuming massive quantities of pasta heaped on the plate, covered with my dad’s rich meat sauce and topped with freshly grated imported Parmesan.
+We were not intentional gluttons; we just never knew you could eat it any other way.

 A few years ago, I met a woman at a conference with whom I got on really well.
 We sat in the back of the room and interspersed our talk about politics with a lot more talk about food.